top of page

 Yes—with a bit of patience and flexibility.
 Tintypes require the subject to stay still for several seconds during exposure, so I approach sessions with kids/pets gently, allowing time for movement, curiosity, or rest.
 The goal isn’t strict stillness but a kind of shared attention.
 Sometimes the smallest gestures become the most memorable images.

 Yes.
-My work extends beyond portraits into still life and material studies beyond the tintype—often using found or discarded objects as surfaces or subjects.
-These images explore transformation, memory, and the quiet mysticism of what’s been left behind.
+My work extends beyond portraits into still life and material studies—often using found, made, or discarded objects as surfaces or subjects.

-Yes.
-Read the House Calls (https://www.redroomtintype.com/booking)section on my booking page.
+Yes, if the time, space, and occasion calls.
 If you have a question or idea you're wondering about, feel free to reach out — I'm happy to discuss what's possible.

-Handle your tintype gently, by the edges, and keep it out of direct sunlight.
-It’s best stored or displayed in a dry, stable environment.
+Handle your tintype gently, by the edges, and don't display it in direct sunlight.
+You can dust it off with a soft cotton shirt.
+It's best stored and displayed in a dry, stable environment.
 Like any metal object, it can age over time—an evolution I see as part of its life rather than a loss.

 Because the process slows me down.
+Because it allows me to think in the elemental terms of light and shadow.
+Because it brings me together with so many people.
 Because it invites presence, patience, and a kind of collaboration with light and matter.
 Because imperfection feels honest.
-Each plate is a small act of attention—a record of the moment as it really was.
+Because each plate is a small act of attention—a record of the moment as it really was.

 Each tintype begins as a conversation between light, metal, and time.